 Location: African Elephant Crossing - Seasonal

-The range of the Kenya crested guineafowl is Somalia, Kenya, northeastern Tanzania, and on the islands of Zanzibar and Tumbatu.
+The range of the Eastern crested guineafowl is Somalia, Kenya, northeastern Tanzania, and on the islands of Zanzibar and Tumbatu.

 Eggs are Incubated for 23-28 days.

 Clutch size: Normally 4-5 eggs, but up to 7

 The guineafowl are monogamous with strong and long lasting pair bonds.
 They are generally sedentary, but can cover considerable distances during daily wanderings.